amd/ryzen-ai-documentation/docs/relnotes.rst

   - Optimized the IPU workflow by distinguishing between different targets and aligning with the hardware constraints of the IPU.
   - Introduced new utilities for model conversion.

+    - Tool for converting the S8S8 model to the U8S8 model.
+    - Tool for converting the customized Q/DQ to onnxruntime contributed Q/DQ with the "microsoft" domain.
+    - Tool for fixing a dynamic shapes model to a fixed shape model.

 - PyTorch Quantizer
   - Mixed data type quantization enhancement.